freedombox/FreedomBox/ugly_hacks/santiago/README.rst

     bit.
 That we don't allow untrusted connections is an incredible limitation on the routing system.

+    However, we can reinterpret the onion concept, by permitting the signed and encrypted parts of messages to conflict.
+A's signed message is to B, but the encrypted part is to C.  B, named as an intermediate destination, reads the encrypted message and forwards it on to C, as it's own message.
+This allows users to force messages through specific hops in the system.

+    I don't know if that's a good thing or not.
+It lets a trusted attacker (A) validate that specific nodes are part of a trust-web (that B and C can communicate), but it also allows nodes to control their routing, while revealing some aspects of their communication to the named intermediates.
+    Also, it implies network loops, which could be minimized by rate-limiting.

+    This also implies infinite named intermediates.
+There's nothing in this setup preventing A also using C as a proxy for D through J.

+    I'm still not sure whether the benefits outweigh the costs, but that's still an interesting question.

 :Reverse DNS: Should we check with the original requester before replying?
 What
     if we can't reach that requester outside of the reply-to address they sent?
     Verifying the requester's identity by their self-reported address seems to